You design a program of study based on how you learn best.

 At Goddard College, we believe the most effective education occurs when it is shaped around each student’s individual interests and goals.
 The Bachelor of Arts in Education is of special interest to educators, parents, or community/cultural workers who seek knowledge in the field of educational pedagogy and progressive education.
 In this program, you will chart a path of in-depth and expansive learning that has enduring meaning for your life and community, as well as contributing to the advancement of research and scholarship in your area of study.

+The BA in Education Program is offered at the College’s Plainfield, VT campus and its Seattle, WA instructional site.
 Full (15 credits/semester) and part-time (9 credits/semester) study is available in the following areas:

 - Individual Focus in Education

 - Dual Language Early Childhood Education

 As educators and teachers, we are both liberated and imprisoned by our own education and schooling.
 At Goddard we create a space for you to rethink and trust a new paradigm of learning, first for yourself and then to support for others.